 That’s not all.
 Make sure you communicate with them and understand when they plan to arrive.
-If they’re a high-level sponsor, make sure all of their sponsorship expectations are met (obvious branding, no wrinkled programs, business cards, etc.).
+If they’re a high-level sponsor, make sure all of their sponsorship expectations are met (prominent branding, no wrinkled programs, business cards, etc.).

 Assign one of your event team members to your guests to check on them throughout the event.

-Tracking Guest Attendance
+Track Guest Attendance

 Keep a spreadsheet of your VIP guests separate from your general attendees.
 Luckily since we talked you into using a ticketing system, keeping track of guests will be a breeze unless you have specific things included for each guest.
 If you’re having trouble getting RSVP’s, have your team reach out one by one.

-Master Run-Of-Show (ROS) & Site Plan
+Master Run-of-Show (ROS) and Site Plan

 Walkthrough and visualize every single part of your event with your team.
-Open up a spreadsheet and in the left column write down what happens every five minutes from the time the doors to your event open to the time they close.
+Open up a spreadsheet, and in the left column, write down what happens every five minutes from the time the doors to your event open to the time they close.

 What time will you make that final call announcement?
 Who will make it?

-Every part of your event should be on your schedule along with the projected duration.
+Every part of your event should be on your schedule, along with the projected duration.
 It should also include any contingencies in case problems arise.

 You should have already created a draft site plan.
 Start updating it now that you have a good understanding of rental items, vendor placement, seating arrangements, etc. Share this with all of your vendors and your venue.
-Make sure to look back over this corporate event planning checklist.
+Make sure to look back over this corporate event planner checklist.

-Ramp Up Paid Advertising & Promotion
+Ramp up Paid Advertising and Promotion

 You have the majority of your advertisements and copy created.
 Maybe you’ve already been running ads.
 If you haven’t met your sales/attendance goals, now is the time to increase your daily ad spend.
 Send press releases, send internal emails every few days, and hang flyers or posters.